Predictia/AQUA/docs/sphinx/source/adding_data.rst

             - /data/path/1990.nc
             - /data/path/1991.nc

 Where we have specified the ``source`` name of the catalog entry.
+As for the ``exp`` case, we could have multiple sources for the same experiment.
-Now we can access our dataset from AQUA with the following command:
+Once this is defined, we can access our dataset from AQUA with the following command:

 .. code-block:: python